-A Northwestern Medicine study found that pink noise, like waves lapping on a beach or trees rustling in the wind, increased time spent in deep sleep.
-While the study only observed thirteen participants, it’s an exciting discovery in the world of sleep solutions.
-There are several free sound apps that feature all varieties of sounds, including pink noise.
-Give one a try tonight and see if it improves your deep sleep.
+A recent study by Northwestern Medicine found that pink noise, like waves lapping on a beach or trees rustling in the wind, increased time spent in deep sleep.
+There are some great sound machines that feature all varieties of sounds, including pink noise.

 Have you heard of ASMR?
-A 2015 study defined it as, “Autonomous Sensory Meridian Response, in which individuals experience a tingling, static-like sensation across the scalp, back of the neck and at times further areas in response to specific triggering audio and visual stimuli.
-This sensation is widely reported to be accompanied by feelings of relaxation and well-being.”
+A 2015 study defined it as, “Autonomous Sensory Meridian Response, in which individuals experience a tingling, static-like sensation across the scalp, back of the neck and at times further areas in response to specific triggering audio and visual stimuli.”
 This study found that 82% of respondents used ASMR to help them sleep, and 70% used it for stress management.
 There are a huge variety of ASMR vloggers out there, and each caters to specific ASMR “triggers.”
 Pull up YouTube and search “ASMR” to see if one of these videos works for you.